Being Here Now

 The internet and mobile usage is easy in Nepal's big cities.
 Two different companies offer SIM cards for cell phones in Nepal.
 Service in Mustang may - or may not - be available!
-Wi-Fi is available at the fancy expensive hotel in Lo.
+Wi-Fi is available at the fancy expensive hotel in Lo Manthang.

-Within 7 days after you make your reservation (by telephone, email, facsimile or other means) we require a deposit of $800 per person to hold your place for the Tour.
-We will send you an invoice for this deposit and then one afterward that includes the payment and your balance due, with the sequence of due dates for your other payments.
+Within 7 days after you make your reservation (by telephone, email, facsimile or other means) we require an Initial Payment of $800 per person to hold your place for the Tour.
+We will send you an invoice for this Initial Payment and then one afterward that includes the payment and your balance due, with the sequence of due dates for your other payments.
 The final payment for your place in the Tour will be due in full 90 days before the start of the Tour.

 Your place in the Tour may be cancelled without notice if you have not paid any fees upon their due date.